rcacademy/webdevcamp/week11/w11d3/exercises/README.md

 # Adding Boards to Your Project

 This last part of the project is going to be open ended.
-A lot of what is required for
+A lot of what is required for adding boards is not new to us but we will be using it in a different way.

+You can see my example at [https://swholocron.herokuapp.com](swholocron.herokuapp.com).

 To generate our boards, we need to do some of the following: